CYBERSHOU/TermRPG/README.md

 - As new features are implemented this file will be updated.

-- At moment the game is still unplayable.
+- At moment the game is still unplayable, only 'New game' option in start is interactable.

-- All menu options but 'Start' are now fully interactable, but 'Controls' and 'Options' aren't fully completed (more options to had in the future).
+- All start menu options are now fully interactable, but 'Controls' and 'Options' aren't fully completed (more options to had in the future).